-- Problem Solving - Data Sufficiency
+- · Problem Solving - Data Sufficiency

-Both are intermingled throughout the Quantitative section, and both require basic knowledge of arithmetic, elementary algebra, and commonly known concepts of geometry.
+Both are intermingled throughout the Quantitative section, and require basic knowledge of arithmetic, elementary algebra, and commonly known concepts of geometry.

-To review the basic mathematical concepts that you will need to answer Quantitative questions, see the math review in chapter 4.
-For test-taking tips specific to the question types in the Quantitative section, practice questions, and answer explanations, see chapters 5 and 6.
+To review the basic mathematical concepts that you will need to answer Quantitative questions, see the math review in chapter 3.
+For test-taking tips specific to the question types in the Quantitative section, practice questions, and answer explanations, see chapters 4 and 5.

-1.6 Verbal Section
+1.7 Verbal Section